Jesse Pippy: National politics

 In February 2025, Pippy expressed sympathy toward federal employees affected by the Trump administration's federal mass layoffs, but defended the firings as a necessity to address the United States's national debt and bring down federal spending, which he felt had increased "almost to an unsustainable amount".
 In September 2025, he defended the One Big Beautiful Bill Act, saying that some of the bill's cuts have resonated well with voters, and predicted that Democratic efforts to campaign against the bill in the 2026 midterm elections would be unsuccessful.

 In October 2025, Pippy supported Senate President Bill Ferguson's decision to reject mid-decade redistricting in Maryland in response to Republican efforts to gerrymander congressional maps in various red states, saying that Democratic leaders in the Maryland General Assembly gerrymandering Maryland's 1st congressional district to oust Andy Harris, the only Republican in Maryland's congressional delegation, would be "the height of hypocrisy, especially when roughly 40% of Marylanders vote Republican".
 After Governor Wes Moore organized a commission to review mid-decade redistricting in Maryland in November 2025, Pippy said he would introduce a bill to ban mid-decade redistricting, codify part of a 2022 ruling that struck down Maryland's original congressional redistricting plan as an "extreme partisan gerrymander", and require Maryland's congressional districts to be drawn by an independent redistricting commission.
+He opposed the map advanced by the Governor's Redistricting Advisory Commission, which would redraw Maryland's 1st congressional district to improve the Democratic Party's chances of winning it, and criticized comparisons to the mid-decade redistricting map passed in Texas in 2025.

+During the 2026 legislative session, Pippy introduced a resolution to honor Charlie Kirk and condemn his assassination.

+Veterans

+In 2026, Pippy introduced legislation that would allow local governments to set income eligibility for property tax credits for specified disabled veterans and surviving spouses.